SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 ## Using the Application

-The application could be considered as two independent [single-page applications](https://en.wikipedia.org/wiki/Single-page_application), not counting [index file](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard) simply referencing the matter involved.
-Implementations share some JavaScript files, that's it.
+The applications presented in this article could be considered as two independent [single-page applications](https://en.wikipedia.org/wiki/Single-page_application).
-???

-1. First part: [Microtonal Tone Systems Comparison](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/tone-system-comparison/tone-system-comparison.html) based on four chromatic-circle keyboards.
+1. [Microtonal Tone Systems Comparison](https://sakryukov.github.io/microtonal-fabric/code/tone-system-comparison) based on four chromatic-circle keyboards.
 Chords can be defined directly on the chromatic-circle keyboard and played separately on in fast succession comparison.
-2. Second part: [Microtonal Chromatic Lattice](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/keyboard/keyboard.html) keyboard, which allows playing wide range of tones.
+2. [Multi-EDO Chromatic Lattice](https://sakryukov.github.io/microtonal-fabric/code/Multi-EDO) keyboard, which allows playing wide range of tones.
 Chords can be defined through chord tables, auto-generated and played with single click or key press.

-The full source code can be downloaded, but there is no a need to download software to use it — everything can be played directly on the application [Web site](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard).
+The full source code can be downloaded, but there is no a need to download software to use it — everything can be played directly on the [main Microtonal Fabric documentation page](https://sakryukov.github.io/microtonal-fabric).

 ### Microtonal Tone Systems Comparison

-On [this page](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/tone-system-comparison/tone-system-comparison.html), all round shapes can be used as musical instrument keys.
+On the [Microtonal System Comparison page](https://sakryukov.github.io/microtonal-fabric/code/tone-system-comparison), all round shapes can be used as musical instrument keys.
 Lower octaves are closer to the center.
 Central areas are used to play chords.
 The round shapes at the center are hidden and are visualized when at least one note is added to a chord.
 Shift+note toggles a note of a chord (double click to clears the chord).
 For example, the [picture on the top](#image.title) shows an inversion of the harmonic seventh chord, at the moment of playing, in [31-TET](https://en.wikipedia.org/wiki/31_equal_temperament) system.

 The chords can be played by clicking at the center round areas.
 Besides, if more than two chords are selected, two different temperaments can be listened in fast alteration on the special control "<u>C</u>ompare (Ctrl+ &larr; &rarr;)".
 When sound is activated, moving a mouse pointer between two halves quickly alters the chords: